-You live a world with the realities of 12-hour jobs, children, commutes, and dealing with your parent’s illness.
-When you do find time to be together you often bicker or arguments start as soon as one person walks in the door.
+You live in a world with the realities of 12-hour jobs, children, commutes and dealing with your parent’s illness.
+When you do find time to be together, you often bicker or arguments start as soon as one person walks in the door.

 Now you may want to quote chapter and verse to me about how you don’t have a second to catch up with your partner.
 I do understand.
 The pressure in our culture just to keep up is so intense that it’s hard to believe we aren’t all dying from high blood pressure.

 Let me make some simple suggestions that might not take as much time as you expect.
 When you take the time to honor these habits of connection, you insure your “couple hood” is not lost in the shuffle.

 - Begin by checking in on your partner’s agenda for the day.
 Look for anything that will be challenging, dreadful, exciting or meaningful.
 Take on the role of a good coach: use encouraging words, express concern and inspire confidence.
 Saying, “I’lI bet that will be tough but I know that you can do it,” will be a positive voice that will echo in your partner’s head all day.

 - Say goodbye with a genuine hug and kiss.
 You may not have to mess up your makeup, but it helps to enjoy a real moment of bodily contact before you leave.
 Looking into each other’s eyes will lead to some word of affirmation and the hug will lead to both of you feeling that someone is behind you as you take on the challenges of the day.